-- 1. Bilateral and unilateral cochlear implants are covered for members aged 20 years and under in accordance with Section 8.280.
-The following prior-authorization criteria must be met: - a.
-The proposed use of the device must be in accordance with FDA guidelines applicable to the member's age. - b.
-Bilateral and unilateral hearing loss with unaided pure tone average thresholds of 60 dB or greater. - c.
-Minimal speech perception may be measured using recorded standardized stimuli-speech discrimination scores of 50-60% or below with optimal amplification at 1000, 2000 and 4000 Hz. - d.
-Family support and motivation to participate in a postcochlear aural, auditory and speech language rehabilitation program. - e.
-Assessment by an audiologist and otolaryngologist experienced in cochlear implants. - f.
-No medical contraindications. - g.
-Up-to-date-immunization status as determined by the Advisory Committee on Immunization Practices (ACIP). - h.
-Replacement of an existing cochlear implant for all ages is a benefit when the currently used internal or external component is no longer functioning and cannot be repaired.
-For members age 20 and younger, please see 8.280 for additional guidance.
+- 1. Cochlear implants may be indicated for clients aged 12 months through 20 years under the following pre-authorization criteria: - a.
+Six months of age or older. - b.
+Limited benefit from appropriately fitted binaural hearing aids (with different definitions of "limited benefit" for children 4 years of age or younger and those older than 4 years) and a 3-6 month hearing aid trial. - c.
+Bilateral hearing loss with unaided pure tone average thresholds of 70 dB or greater. - d.
+Minimal speech perception measured using recorded standardized stimuli-speech discrimination scores of 50-60% or below with optimal amplification at 1000, 2000 and 4000 Hz. - e.
+Family support and motivation to participate in a postcochlear aural, auditory and speech language rehabilitation program. - f.
+Assessment by an audiologist and otolaryngologist experienced in cochlear implants. - g.
+Bi lateral and hybrid/Electric Acoustic Stimulation cochlear implantation considered on a case by case basis. - h.
+No medical contraindications. - i.
+Up-to-date-immunization status as determined by the Advisory Committee on Immunization Practices (ACIP). - Replacement of an existing cochlear implant for all ages is a benefit when the currently used component is no longer functional and cannot be repaired.